Prison in Stauferkaserne barracks

-Stauferkaserne prison - a provisional prison, and at the same time a gathering point for expelled Warsaw residents, established by the Germans during the first days of the Warsaw Uprising on the grounds of the SS-Stauferkaserne barracks at 4 Rakowiecka Street.
+Stauferkaserne prison was a provisional prison, and at the same time a gathering point for expelled Warsaw residents, established by the Germans during the first days of the Warsaw Uprising on the grounds of the SS-Stauferkaserne barracks at 4 Rakowiecka Street.
 In August and September 1944 over a thousand residents of the district passed through the SS barracks in Mokotów.
 They were detained there in harsh conditions and were subjected to extremely brutal treatment.
 During the Warsaw Uprising, the Stauferkaserne area was the scene of numerous executions, the victims of which were at least 100 people.

 Establishment of the prison

 During the German occupation, the complex of buildings of the Main Staff of the Polish Army, located at 4 Rakowiecka Street in Warsaw's Mokotów, was transformed into SS barracks - the so-called SS-Stauferkaserne.
 When the Warsaw Uprising broke out, it housed the 3rd SS Grenadier Reserve Battalion, which consisted of about 600 soldiers supported by a company of tanks.
 On August 1, 1944, the barracks were attacked by Home Army soldiers from the assault battalion "Odwet II" and the artillery group "Granat" but the SS men, who were perfectly armed and well-established, managed to repel the Polish attack.

 In the morning of August 2, the SS from the Stauferkaserne garrison started to suppress the quarters of Mokotów located closest to the barracks.
 The inhabitants of Rakowiecka, Puławska, Kazimierzowska, Rejtana, Wiśniowa, Niepodległości, Asfaltowa, Opoczyńska and Fałata Streets were expelled from their homes, and then among beatings and screams they were rushed to Stauferkaserne.
 By 8 p.m. several hundred civilians were forced to wait in the rain in the courtyard of the barracks.
 The SS men fired a series of shots from machine guns over their heads, thus intensifying the mood of panic.
 SS-Obersturmführer Martin Patz, commander of the Stauferkaserne, spoke to the imprisoned Poles.
 He declared to the gathered that they were held hostage and that if the uprising does not fall within three days everyone will be shot dead.
 Moreover, he announced that for every German killed by the insurgents, Poles would be executed.
 Then the men were separated from the women and children and both groups were placed in different barracks.
 Most women and children were released in the evening the next day.

 In the following days the population of Mokotów continued to arrive in Stauferkaserne - mainly men.
 The barracks began to serve as a makeshift prison and at the same time as a gathering point for the expelled residents of the district.
 It operated until approximately mid-September 1944, although many Poles were kept in barracks until the beginning of October.
 After a longer or shorter stay in Stauferkaserne, the prisoners were usually sent to the transit camp in Pruszków or other assembly points set up by the Germans for the expelled population of Warsaw.